MicrosoftDocs/defender-docs/articles/defender-for-cloud/support-matrix-defender-for-containers.md

 > - Specific features are in preview.
 The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include other legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
 > - Only the versions of AKS, EKS and GKE supported by the cloud vendor are officially supported by Defender for Cloud.

+The following are the features provided by Defender for Containers, for the supported cloud environments and container registries.

 ## Azure

-Following are the features for each of the domains in Defender for Containers:

 ### Security posture management